 The fund aims to provide a competitive global high yield bond market exposure whilst limiting interest rate risk.
 Fund performance is measured against a global high yield composite index over any five-year period.

 The composite index is 2/3 the Markit CDX North American High Yield 5Y Excess Return Index and 1/3 of the Markit iTraxx Europe Crossover 5Y Excess Return Index and Overnight LIBOR.

 Core investment: At least 70% of the fund is invested in floating rate high yield bonds.
 The exposure to floating rate high yield bonds is typically gained indirectly via derivatives (high yield credit default swaps) combined with government floating rate bonds from anywhere in the world, or cash.

 Between 70% and 130% of the fund is exposed to the high yield bond market, by investing directly or indirectly via derivatives.
 The fund’s neutral geographical asset allocation is 2/3 North America and 1/3 Europe.

-Other investment: The fund may invest in other debt securities (including government bonds) and currencies.
-The fund may also invest in other funds, cash or assets that can be turned quickly into cash.
+Other investments: The fund may invest in other debt securities (including government bonds), other funds and cash or assets that can be turned quickly into cash.

-Derivatives: The fund invests via derivatives and may use derivatives with the aim of reducing the risks and costs of managing the fund.
+Derivatives: The fund invests via derivatives and may also use derivatives to reduce the risks and costs of managing the fund.

 Strategy in brief: The fund is globally diversified and seeks to provide exposure to a broad range of high yield bond issuers across different sectors.
-The investment manager has the flexibility to adjust the fund’s credit exposure and regional allocation depending on current market valuations and the macroeconomic environment, including the likely path of economic growth, inflation and interest rates.
+The investment manager has the flexibility to adjust the fund’s credit exposure and regional allocation based on an assessment of current market valuations and the macroeconomic environment, including the likely path of economic growth, inflation and interest rates.